Helichrysum species

 Like the sunflower and prefer a well drained sunny position and a humus rich moist soil, however many species are very drought tolerant as well.

-Helichrysum is a large and varied genus that includes plants such as H. italicum or ‘Curry Plant’, while H. italicum is used for the Essential Oils.
-Although it carries the common name ‘Curry leaf’ it is not used in curries at all.
+This is a large and varied genus that includes plants such as H. italicum or ‘Curry Plant’ this is due to the fragrance of the leaves, however it is not used in curries, it is used for its essential oils.

 So with over 500 species in the genus occurring from Africa to Australia this is indeed a varied group of plants, however they in general do cope well with poor soils and require good drainage.

-A few unusual species can also be found including Helichrysum coralloides, a species found on rocky areas in dry mountainous area of New Zealand.
+A few unusual species can also be found including H. coralloides, a species found on rocky areas in dry mountainous area of New Zealand.

-In terms of landscaping and horticultural us plants such as Helichrysum petiolare or ‘Limelight Licorice Plant’, H. bracteatum or Strawflower, H. angustifolium which is also known as ‘Curry Plant’ and the cultivar H. thianschanicum ‘Icicles’ are all widely used.
+In terms of landscaping and horticultural us plants such as Helichrysum petiolare or ‘Limelight Licorice Plant’, H. angustifolium which is also known as ‘Curry Plant’ and the cultivar H. thianschanicum ‘Icicles’ are all widely used.

 Most species grow well in full sun in a well drained soil.